It's unsafe to drive if you take medication that impairs your driving ability. It’s also against the law to drive when you’re impaired.

-Many prescribed medications (or those purchased over-the-counter) can impair your driving, as can many recreational drugs.
+Many prescribed medications (or those purchased over-the-counter) can impair your driving, as can many recreational drugs and alcohol.

 A car crash can happen very unexpectedly.
 If you’re not fully alert you could be a danger to yourself, other drivers or your passengers.
 Reactions times are really slowed when they’re impaired.

 It's important you talk honestly with your doctor, pharmacist or nurse about your medication (and anything else you're taking) so they can help you stay safe on the road.